oristopo/nanoTAPR/README.md

 -   Free-run Sweep

-The Sweep Speed button determines the sweep dwell time for each measured sample, and if the VNA data are checked for measurement glitches.
+The Sweep Speed button determines the sweep dwell time for each measured sample, and if nanoVNA data are checked for measurement glitches.
 If set to the Fast mode, the VNA sweeps as fast a possible, and does not check the reading data for measurement glitches.
 As the button is successively clicked, the sweep speed will be set to the